Japan Weather Guide: Month by Month Travel Overview | UME Travel

 For snow, onsen, and winter adventures, aim for December to February, especially in Hokkaido, Nagano, and the Tohoku region.
 During these months, Japan's weather showcases all the charms of winter.

-Snow lovers should plant their trip between December and February, especially in Hokkaido, Nagano, and the Tohoku region, when Japan's winter weather is at its peak.
+Snow lovers should plan their trip between December and February, especially in Hokkaido, Nagano, and the Tohoku region, when Japan's winter weather is at its peak.
 From ski resorts to steaming outdoor hot springs, winter offers some of Japan's most iconic seasonal experiences.

 Hokkaido Snow Festival Tour